infotexture/ot-mkdocs-demo/docs/topics/sample-pdf-theme.md

   size: Letter
 ```

-When one of these theme extensions is passed to the dita command via the --theme option, the `page-size` value in the extending theme takes precedence over the original value in dita-ot-docs-theme.yaml.
+When one of these theme extensions is passed to the `dita` command via the **--theme** option, the `page-size` value in the extending theme takes precedence over the original value in `dita-ot-docs-theme.yaml`.

 If you add any new keys to a theme extension, they will be overlaid onto the keys from the extended theme.